tygershark/Gravity-Forms-No-CAPTCHA-reCAPTCHA/gravity-forms-no-captcha-recaptcha/trunk/README.txt

-=== Plugin Name ===
+=== Gravity Forms No CAPTCHA reCAPTCHA ===
 Contributors: folkhack
-Tags: CAPTCHA, Gravity Forms
-Requires at least: 4.0.0
+Tags: CAPTCHA, Gravity Forms, No CAPTCHA, reCAPTCHA Requires at least: 4.0.0
 Tested up to: 4.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a No CAPTCHA reCAPTCHA to field type Gravity Forms
+Adds a No CAPTCHA reCAPTCHA to field Gravity Forms

 == Description ==

-Adds a No CAPTCHA reCAPTCHA to field type Gravity Forms.
-In development/testing phase.
+Adds a No CAPTCHA reCAPTCHA to field type Gravity Forms form builder with light/dark theme options.
+Forms with No CAPTCHA reCAPTCHA will then validate the field before successful submission.

 == Installation ==